OctopusDeploy/docs/docs/guides/docker/docker-run-with-networking.md

 We would love to hear about your thoughts and feedback on these options!
 :::
-3. This time set the *Command* parameter to **`/bin/sh -c &quot;ping -c \$PING_COUNT FirstServer | grep PING; sleep 5s&quot;`*.****As with Container A, this will start the container with the ping process however in this case it will only ping a limited number of times before exiting with the first line showing the IP address of the server being called.
+3. This time set the *Command* parameter to **`/bin/sh -c "ping -c \$PING_COUNT FirstServer | grep PING; sleep 5s"`*.****As with Container A, this will start the container with the ping process however in this case it will only ping a limited number of times before exiting with the first line showing the IP address of the server being called.
 A 5 second sleep is also appended for demonstration purposes so that we can extract the container information before it exits.*
 ![](/docs/images/5670973/5865798.png?effects=drop-shadow "width=500")
 4. Save this step